Photo of snapchat app

-We Represent Snapchat Sexual Abuse Victims and Families Impacted by Child Exploitation and Grooming
+We Represent Sexual Abuse Victims and Families Impacted by Child Exploitation and Grooming

-Why Is Snapchat Getting Sued?
-Because disappearing messages, weak parental controls, and poor safety enforcement have allegedly created an environment where predators can easily contact, manipulate, coerce, and exploit children.
+Why is Snapchat Getting Sued?
+Disappearing messages, weak parental controls, and poor safety enforcement have allegedly created an environment where predators can easily contact, manipulate, coerce, and exploit children.
+Ongoing lawsuits cite key legal frameworks, including the Online Safety Act and the Utah Consumer Privacy Act, which address privacy violations, user safety breaches, and the reporting of harmful content affecting minors.

 Legally Reviewed by Matthew Dolman